kieran-lockyer/mern-server/README.md

 ## Answers to the Short Answer questions:

 ### What are the most important aspects of quality software?
-It’s ability to fulfill its intended purpose.
+It’s ability to **fulfill its intended purpose**.
 Performing its intended purpose is the primary function of any software and as such plays the biggest role in measuring the quality of software.
 If it doesn’t do what it’s supposed to do, then by definition it’s poor quality.

-It’s usability.
+It’s **usability**.
 A program that is a pleasure to navigate and use is of higher quality.
 If it can do what it’s supposed to do, but requires a lot of training, isn’t intuitive, or may be slow or difficult to use for some other reason discourages people using it.

-Maintainable code will produce higher quality software.
+**Maintainable** code will produce higher quality software.
 As user needs are always changing, having well maintainable code allows developers to more efficiently and more quickly implement changes to satisfy future demand.
 Also as all software will have undiscovered bugs, having maintainable code allows for a more efficient and speedy debugging process.
 Frequent updates and speedy bug fixes are things that make the end user happier and thus are a reflection of higher quality code.

-Efficiency of the code in run-time is an important aspect of quality software as highly efficient code will run faster and is more scalable, especially in algorithmic or transactional processing situations.
+**Efficiency** of the code in run-time is an important aspect of quality software as highly efficient code will run faster and is more scalable, especially in algorithmic or transactional processing situations.
 Inefficient code may work well at first, but as the use and input size scale, the software will quickly become laborious to use.

-Reliability is also very important to consider when developing high quality software.
+**Reliability** is also very important to consider when developing high quality software.
 Code with poor application architecture practices, bad error or exception handling, poor control flow structure or other bad practices may produce software that is buggy, prone to crashing, or other unwanted side effects.
 Having robust and well tested static attributes goes a long way to creating reliable, high quality software.

-Security is a big concern and is more important each day when creating high quality software.
+**Security** is a big concern and is more important each day when creating high quality software.
 Having vulnerabilities that may expose sensitive information, or open avenues for attacking end users devices such as ransomware can cause serious impacts.
 Protecting against these threats is an important part of high quality software.

 ### What libraries are being used in the app and why?
 #### Express Server: